MicroFocus/ColorYourData/generators/node/README.md

 ```json
 "value": {"range": [0,100]}
 ```
+This will generate float numbers between 0 and 100.

 #### Value out of a list:
 ```json
 "value": ["good", "bad", "medium"]
 ```
+This will pick a random value out of this list.

 #### Range with auto increment
 As value range with auto increment by give value (incr) and number of steps (steps).
 After the number of steps the offset will be reset to 0.
 The growing offset will be added to the random value out of the range array:
 ```json